|Global corporate communication||CIWM438||5||X|

 |Elective (incl.
 Masterlanguage) * *||5|

 * The Internship is an optional element of the programme.
 Instead, you can choose a combination of elective courses, with a total workload of 10 ec (see options for elective courses below).
 N.B.
-If you choose not to do the Internship but electives instead, make sure you let the programme coordinator (IBC) know.
+If you choose not to do the Internship but electives instead, make sure you let the programme supervisor (IBC) know.

 ** You should choose one elective (at least 5 ec, level: Master): this is an obligatory element of your degree programme.